aebergl/MatSurv/README.md

 * 'EventDefinition': Two element cell array where the first cell defines the event and the second censored values.
 Example {'Dead,'Alive'}

+* 'TimeMin': Scalar defining minimum valid time point.
+Subjects with time values below this will be removed. (default: 0)

+* 'TimeMAx': Scalar value defining righ censoring time.
+Subjects with TimeVar > TimeMax will be set to TimeMax and considered as censored.
+  (default: [])

+* 'PairWiseP': A true/false for caulculating pairwise log rank test between group pairs, useful if there is more than two groups. (default: false)

+* 'NoWarnings': A true/false value which, if true, no warnings are printed id subjects are removed. (default: false)

+KM plot options
 * 'FlipGroupOrder': Flips the order of the groups in the legend.
   (default: false)

 * 'FlipColorOrder': Flips the color order of the groups.
   (default: false)

+* 'KM_position': Vector defining the KM axes for the KM plot (default: [0.3 0.4 0.68 0.45])

+* 'RT_position': Vector defining the Risk Table axes for the KM plot (default: [0.3 0.05 0.68 0.20])

+* 'TimeUnit': String defning time unit displayd on the x-axis.
+  (default: 'Months')

 * 'BaseFontSize': Base font size for all text in the plot (default: 16)

-* 'KM_position': Vector defining the KM axes for the KM plot (default: [0.2 0.4 0.75 0.45])

-* 'RT_position': Vector defining the Risk Table axes for the KM plot (default: [0.2 0.05 0.75 0.20])

-KM plot options
+* 'DispP': A true/false value which, if true, log rank test p-value is displayed on the KM-plot. (default: true)

+* 'DispHR': A true/false value which, if true, Hazard ration (HR) is displayed on the KM-plot. (default: true)

+* 'InvHR': A true/false value which, if true, the iverted HR value is displayed on the KM-plot. (default: false)

 * 'XLim': Vector defining the XLim.
 Do not affect the log rank test (default: automatic)